Safety Instructions

 Initial Cleaning

-Before the first use of glass-filters, they should be cleaned with warm, diluted (~10%) hydrochloric acid, followed by several rinses with distilled water.
-Glassfilters should be cleaned immediately after use.
-The surfaces can be wiped with a squeegee or brush.
-Surface rinsing with a wash bottle or backflushing under water tap is often sufficient.
+Initial cleaning before first use can improve the filtration performance.
+We therefore recommend mild cleaning of the glass filters and instruments with warm water or warm, diluted (~10%) hydrochloric acid before first use, followed by rinsing with distilled water to remove dust and loose particles.
+Glassfilters should be cleaned immediately after their use.
+The surfaces can be wiped with a soft squeegee or brush.
+Surface rinsing with a wash bottle or back-flushing under the water tap is often sufficient.

 Pressure and Vacuum